kaustav202/E2E-Data-Engineering-Pipeline/README.md

 ## Running the Application
-After completing the setup steps, you are ready to start streaming.
+After completing the setup steps, it's ready to start streaming.

 1. Open the Airflow webserver UI and run the DAG.
   ```